ozzymon/httpsvr/readme.md

 - No growing up, Japanese is just a empty puppet.

 Only little bit of Japanese becomes an adult.
-So that the authority like JPD is an absolute one for typical Japanese.
+So that the authority like JP is an absolute one for typical Japanese.

 Japan is the heaven of authorities, authorities can do anything.
 I despise them and have to make them pay the price.